-6.3.2.2 MODIS algorithms and their assignment to OWTs
+6.3.2.2 MODIS algorithms assignment to OWTs

 A Round-robin comparison was performed to assess the selected algorithms for MODIS.
-For Chla, a total of 9 algorithms were compared, including three blue-green band ratio algorithms, two NIR-red band ratio algorithms, one peak height algorithm, and two semi-analytical algorithms (Table 42).
-For TSM, a total of 11 algorithms were included in the comparison, which were all empirical algorithms of red or/and NIR bands (Table 43).
+For Chl-a, 9 algorithms were compared, including three blue-green band ratio algorithms, two NIR-red band ratio algorithms, one peak height algorithm, and two semi-analytical algorithms (Table 43).
+For TSM, a total of 11 algorithms were included in the comparison, which were all empirical algorithms of red or/and NIR bands (Table 44).